JustinDFuller/medium-stories/drafts/Object-Oriented-JavaScript.md

 ### What is the goal of Object Oriented Programming?

 We are now at a crucial point in exploring Object Oriented JavaScript.
-Hopefully it is understood what Object Oriented programming is, where it came from, and why I am discussing it, but there's no clear goal.
+Hopefully it is understood what Object Oriented programming is, where it came from, and why I am discussing it, but there's still no clear goal.

 Why does Object Oriented programming exist?
 Why do programming paradigms exist?
-What's the goal for each principle we uncover from this point forward?

-Here it is:

 __The goal of Object Oriented programming is to make a program easy to change.__